yeminghui/yeminghui.github.io/_pages/about.md

 ## Extracurricular Activity
 **Speaker at the 20th National Conference on Physical Gas Dynamics**
 *<font color=blue, size=3>Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model</font>*, Jinhua Zhang\*
-*<font style="color:blue; size:3">Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model"</font>
+*<font style="color:grey; font-size:3">Gave presentation on the work "inverse learning method for computing molecular parameters of viscoelastic constitutive model"</font>*

 **"Reviewer" at The 32nd International Ocean and Polar Engineering Conference**